 Getting to Your Disney Cruise Line Ship

-Hiring a car to take you from the airport or Disney hotel to Port Canaveral will mean arriving on your time, even allowing for a pit stop at a grocery store or department store for last minute supplies.
+Hiring a taxi or share-car to take you from the airport or Disney hotel to Port Canaveral will mean arriving on your time, even allowing for a pit stop at a grocery store or department store for last-minute supplies.
 This will set you back roughly $100 (USD) but this is for a car full; 1 person or 4, it’s still $100.